-- Show that in the limit as $\mu_2 \to 0$ or $\mu_2 \to \infty$ , our equations for the transmitted and reflected amplitudes and powers are consistent with what we deduced earlier for a string with a fixed or a free end. - 18-1.
-The intensity level of an orchestra is [01] \\\\\\ dB.
-A single violin achieves a level of 68.2 dB.
-How does the intensity of the sound of the full orchestra compare with that of the violin's sound?
-(Find the ratio of the intensities.) - 18-2.
+- Show that in the limit as $\mu_2 \to 0$ or $\mu_2 \to \infty$, our equations for the transmitted and reflected amplitudes and powers are consistent with what we deduced earlier for a string with a fixed or a free end. - 18-1.
 A family ice show is held at an enclosed arena.
 The skaters perform to music with level 81.7 dB.
-This is too loud for your baby who yells at [02] \\\\\\ dB. (a) What total sound intensity engulfs you? (b) What is the combined sound level?
+This is too loud for your baby who yells at [01] dB. (a) What total sound intensity engulfs you? (b) What is the combined sound level?

-- 18-3.
-A stereo speaker (considered a small source) emits sound waves with a power output of [03] \\\\\\ W. (a) Find the intensity 10.5 m from the source.
-(Assume that the sound is emitted uniformly in all directions from the speaker.) (b) Find the intensity level, in decibels, at this distance. (c) At what distance would you experience the sound at the threshold of pain, 120 dB? - 18-4.
-A firework explodes [04] \\\\\\ m directly above you.
-You record the explosion with a microphone and you find that the average intensity of the sound was [05] \\\\\ dB and that the sound lasted for 2.32 ms. How much was the total sound energy released by the explosion (in Joules)?
-Assume that the sound waves were spherical. - 18-5.
-You notice a supersonic jet flying horizontally overhead before the sonic boom arrives.
+- 18-2.
+A stereo speaker (considered a small source) emits sound waves with a power output of [02] W. (a) Find the intensity 10.5 m from the source.
+(Assume that the sound is emitted uniformly in all directions from the speaker.) (b) Find the intensity level, in decibels, at this distance. (c) At what distance would you experience the sound at the threshold of pain, 120 dB? - 18-3.
+A firework explodes [03] m directly above you.
+You record the explosion with a microphone and you find that the average intensity of the sound was [04] dB and that the sound lasted for 2.32 ms. How much was the total sound energy released by the explosion (in Joules)?
+Assume that the sound waves were spherical. - 18-4.
+(Paper only.)
+As given in Serway chapter 17, the speed of all mechanical waves follows an expression of the general form: